FocalCodec: Low-Bitrate Speech Coding via Focal Modulation Networks: FocalCodec

 \paragraph{Compressor.} The compressor maps the encoder representations to a compact, low-dimensional latent space.
 Optionally, it can perform temporal downsampling to further reduce the frame rate.
 Prior work typically relies on convolutional, recurrent, or transformer-based architectures for compression.
 In contrast, we introduce a novel \textbf{focal downscaling} module, which combines a downscaling operation with a focal block.
 The downscaling step applies a linear projection to compress the feature dimension, while a 1D convolution can be used instead to additionally downsample along the time dimensions.
 To better capture periodic patterns, we follow \cite{kumar2023dac} and apply Snake activations~\cite{ziyin2020snake} after the projection.

 To build a {focal block}, we replace the self-attention mechanism in the standard transformer block with focal modulation.
 Focal modulation~\cite{yang2022focalnets} is an efficient alternative to self-attention that enables fine-to-coarse modeling and introduces useful inductive biases such as translation equivariance, explicit input dependency, time and channel specificity, and decoupled feature granularity.
 While originally designed for image and video processing, these properties also benefit speech modeling~\cite{dellaliber2024focal}.
 Unlike self-attention, which directly computes token-wise interactions, focal modulation first aggregates the global context and then modulates local interactions based on this aggregated representation.
-This ensures that interactions are guided by the overall context rather than being dominated by individual tokens.
-Formally, focal modulation computes output representation $\mathbf{y}_i$ for each input feature $\mathbf{x}_i$ in sequence $\mathbf{x}_{1:n}$ as:
+Intuitively, self-attention mixes tokens by first computing pairwise similarities and then aggregating, which can make the result sensitive to a few high-scoring neighbors.
+Focal modulation inverts this order: it first forms a compact, multi-scale summary of the input (local + global context) and then uses this summary to modulate each token.
+This ensures that interactions are guided by the overall context rather than being dominated by individual tokens, while avoiding quadratic cost.